-452. The margin squeeze tests for MVNO-access shall be conducted based on Telenor's products in a way that ensures sufficient scope and that representative products are included.
+462. The margin squeeze tests for MVNO-access shall be conducted based on Telenor's products in a way that ensures sufficient scope and that representative products are included.
 Nkom has assessed on this basis whether it is most appropriate to test for all of Telenor's products, products that are for sale or a representative range of products.
 Based on the competitive situation in the retail market and knowledge of Telenor's subscription distribution on all products, Nkom has decided to test a representative sample of products.
-More concrete, Nkom has decided to test products that cumulatively constitute approximately 70% of the number of subscriptions in each of the end-user markets that are subject to the margin squeeze test, as well as products that accounts for at least 10% of the number of subscriptions in the relevant end-user markets.
+More concrete, Nkom has decided to test products that cumulatively constitute approximately 70 percent of the number of subscriptions in each of the end-user markets that are subject to the margin squeeze test.
+In addition, products that accounts for at least 10 percent of the number of subscriptions in the relevant end-user markets, will normally be viewed as representative.
 The shares are calculated on the basis of the subscription distributions at some time near to the test.
 Such a representative selection of products will in Nkom's opinion, provide a relevant picture of the competition situation.
 By limiting the scope in this way, the burden on Telenor is reduced with regard to data gathering.